Check out Bev's BLOG ~ Bev's Journeyings

 Materials:

-2 oz soft 4 ply yarn- Pound of Love is recommended
+2 oz soft 4 ply worsted weight yarn- Pound of Love works great!

 size 8 knitting